Jamming and flocking in the restricted active Potts model: Modeling and simulation details

+where $\epsilon$ ($0 \leqslant \epsilon \leqslant q-1$) is the self-propulsion parameter.
+At $\epsilon=q-1$, particles move purely ballistically, resulting in complete self-propulsion, while $\epsilon=0$ corresponds to the absence of self-propulsion.
+However, with $\epsilon = 0$, particles are not passive and can still diffuse on the lattice [see Eq.~(\ref{whop})] but without any bias.
+This differs from the VM where the zero-velocity limit corresponds to immobile particles with a dynamics reminiscent of the XY model.
+Let us also mention that for $\epsilon>0$, the system is out-of-equilibrium but the model is not at equilibrium even when $\epsilon=0$.
+Following Ref. \cite{AIM-2}, it can be shown using Kolmogorov’s criterion~\cite{kolmogorov} that the system does not satisfy detailed balance with respect to any distribution, i.e., the product of the forward transition rates differs from that of the reverse order.
+The system would be effectively an equilibrium system only when the particles would cease to move (being jammed), for instance, when the density is high and hopping restrictions are strong.

-Under the purely repulsive hardcore exclusion, biased diffusion is subjected to the maximum number of particles allowed per site set by the parameter MPS and Eq.~\eqref{whop} gets modified in the following way:
+Under the purely repulsive hard-core exclusion, biased diffusion is subjected to the maximum number of particles allowed per site set by the parameter MPS, and Eq.~\eqref{whop} gets modified in the following way: